 Place all but 2 of the roasted, peeled, and seeded Hatch Green Chilies into the bowl of a food processor.
 Add peeled roasted garlic, cilantro, oregano, oil (avocado or olive), ground coriander and cumin seeds (preferably toasted), freshly squeezed lime juice and salt.

 Fit the food processor with a lid and pulse the motor, chopping up all the ingredients until a medium coarse paste is made.
 This will give the final Green Pimento Cheese Spread some texture, instead of being super smooth, if puréed super fine.
 Scrape down the sides of the bowl, to ensure an even chop on all the ingredients.

 I used a larger | course side of a box grater to get a better final texture to the Green Pimento Cheese Spread.

 Add the grated cheese to the bowl of the food processor.
 Chop the 2 remaining Hatch Green Chilies with a knife into medium size pieces, adding them to the bowl and re-lid.

-Transfer the Green Pimento Cheese Spread to a seal-able jar, such as a quart size Mason jar or other container, seal and refrigerate for preferably 24 hours.
+Transfer the Green Pimento Cheese Spread to a seal-able jar, such as a quart-size Mason jar or another container, seal and refrigerate for preferably 24 hours.
 This will give the Green Pimento Cheese Spread time to infuse all the flavors evenly, throughout the final spread.
 Then it is ready to serve.
 This recipe will last for up to 2 weeks refrigerated.

 Green Pimento Cheese Spread Recipe Variations:

-Not a fan or mayonnaise?
-Substitute equal portions of either sour cream or Greek style plain yogurt, or a 50/50 blend of the two.
+Not a fan of mayonnaise?
+Substitute equal portions of either sour cream or Greek-style plain yogurt, or a 50/50 blend of the two.